LylaCoding/FriendGPT/README.md

 # FriendGPT

-A simple, long prompt to make a friendly persona of any GPT model
+A extensive prompt to make a friendly persona from a chatbot like model like ChatGPT

 ## Features